Braid group: Introduction

 The composition of the braids σ and τ is written as στ.

 The set of all braids on four strands is denoted by $B_4$.
 The above composition of braids is indeed a group operation.
 The identity element is the braid consisting of four parallel horizontal strands, and the inverse of a braid consists of that braid which "undoes" whatever the first braid did, which is obtained by flipping a diagram such as the ones above across a vertical line going through its centre.
 (The first two example braids above are inverses of each other.)

 Applications

 Braid theory has recently been applied to fluid mechanics, specifically to the field of chaotic mixing in fluid flows.
 The braiding of (2 + 1)-dimensional space-time trajectories formed by motion of physical rods, periodic orbits or "ghost rods", and almost-invariant sets has been used to estimate the topological entropy of several engineered and naturally occurring fluid systems, via the use of Nielsen–Thurston classification.

-Another field of intense investigation involving braid groups and related topological concepts in the context of quantum physics is in the theory and (conjectured) experimental implementation of so-called anyons.
-These may well end up forming the basis for error-corrected quantum computing and so their abstract study is currently of fundamental importance in quantum information.
+Another field of intense investigation involving braid groups and related topological concepts in the context of quantum physics is in the theory and (conjectured) experimental implementation of the proposed particles anyons.
+These have been proposed as the basis for error-corrected quantum computing and so their abstract study is currently of fundamental importance in quantum information.